joelriou/lean-derived-categories/README.md

 # Formalization of derived categories in Lean/mathlib

-This project contains a Lean file [LeanDerivedCategories.lean](https://github.com/joelriou/lean-derived-categories/blob/main/LeanDerivedCategories.lean) which accompanies the paper by Joël Riou.
+This project contains a Lean file [LeanDerivedCategories.lean](https://github.com/joelriou/lean-derived-categories/blob/main/LeanDerivedCategories.lean) which accompanies the paper [Formalization of derived categories in Lean/Mathlib](https://hal.science/hal-04546712) by Joël Riou.
 This file follows the same structure as the paper and is meant to facilitate the cross-references between the mathematical text and the corresponding definitions in the Lean code, which is part of the mathlib branch [jriou_localization](https://github.com/leanprover-community/mathlib4/pull/4197).

 ## Installation instructions